RadValentin/CM3070-FP-Music-Recommendation/report-notes.md

 ### API

+We take advantage of DRF's router and ModelViewSet classes to create list and detail endpoints based on Django models.
+Extended functionality (tracks or albums by an artist) can be added by appending `@action` methods to the classes.
+We can also extend what each endpoint returns by overriding the corresponding method: `retrieve` for `detail` and `list`.

 #### Search

 **Trigram search** is a method of searching text by comparing how many 3 consecutive letter substrings (trigrams) are common between a query and the target text.
 Two strings with many common trigrams are considered to be very similar.
 For example, from the string "Alice" we can create 3 trigrams: "ali", "lic", and "ice".